By Scott Patchan

 The Evolution of Prefabricated Electrical Conduit

 “Over the course of a decade, the electrical construction industry has not only made prefab the norm, but also an expectation,” Dr. Perry Daneshgari and Dr. Heather Moore assert in an EC&M article titled, “The Evolution of Prefabrication in the Electrical Construction Industry.”
 They envision a near future where Prefab Building™ (building with 50%+ prefabricated assemblies) will become more and more prevalent.
-This shift will require teams to begin projects with prefabrication in mind and challenge them to consider just how much of a project can be completed off-site.
+This shift will require teams to begin projects with prefabrication in mind and challenge them to consider just how much can be completed off-site.

 Daneshgari and Moore note that the benefits of prefabrication are significant, “When work is done in a controlled environment, there are fewer obstacles than would be encountered on the job site.
 Even if the same crew mix is doing the work at the shop, they have less trade interference, less time looking for material, shorter distances to break and a safer environment to work in.”